moevbiz/haus-2021/src/en/pages/visit/index.md

 - No smoking indoors.
 - No alcohol on the premises.
-- Wear a mask in indoor spaces.
+- Wear a mask in indoor spaces and during performances.
 - Adhere to staff directions and signage.

 ## Accessibility